Exam complaints

 Complaints against legal issues can be referred to The Danish Agency for Higher Education and Science.
 Legal issues can be e.g. non-compliance with the educational rules that apply to the education and whether other legislation (e.g. the Public Administration Act) and the general principles of administrative law have been complied with.
 The deadline for submission of an appeal is two weeks from the day the decision is announced to the student.
 The appeal must be submitted to the Office for Study Programmes and Student Affairs via studenterklager@dtu.dk.
 In the appeal, the case number from the exam complaint in the Exam Complaint System must appear.

 If DTU chooses to maintain the original decision, DTU will prepare a statement about the decision and the appeal.
 The statement will be sent to the student who has the opportunity to comment on it.
 Finally, the entire case will be sent to the Agency for their consideration.
-The processing time at the Agency is currently approx. six months.
+The processing time at the Agency is currently approximately six months.

 Errors and deficiencies in exams

 If the Office for Study Programmes and Student Affairs or a board of appeals in connection with the processing of an exam complaint becomes aware that there have been errors and deficiencies in an exam, the Office makes a decision on how the error or deficiency can be remedied.
 This may be with or without the participation of the original assessors.
-The Office's processing of this type of case does not follow the rules on exam complaints but section 30 of the Examination Order.
+The Office's processing of this type of case does not follow the rules on exam complaints but the Examination Order.

 In the event of errors or deficiencies of a particularly serious nature, or where it must be considered the most correct way to remedy the error or deficiency, the Office may cancel the exam and arrange for an extraordinary new exam.